 This might be a good time to review your paceline practices.
 There have been two series of articles in Wheelspeak over the years (July 2013, August 2013, September 2013, July 2014, August 2014, and September 2014).
 And an internet search would surely provide many more.

 I welcome your input.
 Please email me at firstname.lastname@example.org with your thoughts.

-Hope to see you on the trail!
+Looking forward to seeing you on the road.